danielmoniz/trivia-game/README.md

 ==========

 * This project is in early alpha at best.
-* The program may fail to retrieve answers for every entity.
+* The program may fail to retrieve answers for some entities.
 This is because of a lack of consistency on the part of Wikipedia and must be accounted for.

 Setup
 ============